OpenHD/Documentation/advanced-setup/Joystick.md

 ![General view of the joystick](../.gitbook/assets/General_photo.jpg)

 The sidebar as is designed works like a organigramme so you only need "UP" "DOWN" "RIGHT" and "LEFT" to make all the changes ("ENTER" is there just for the future but now it doesnt do anything)
-You just need 4 buttons that shorts to ground a GPIO pin each time to make a mouvement Here is the pinout:
+You just need 4 buttons that shorts to ground a GPIO pin each time to make a mouvement.

+Here is the pinout:

 ![RPI_pinout](../.gitbook/assets/RPI_pinout.jpg)